 Find Cheap Homeowners Insurance Quotes in Your Area

-Shopping for cheap home insurance doesn't mean you should ignore every other factor.
-At ValuePenguin, we focused our search for affordable coverage on insurers who met our minimum standards for effective coverage, dependable service and financial strength.
+While affordable rates certainly take priority for many home insurance shoppers, it doesn't matter how cheap your insurance is if you can't get coverage when you need it.
+We focused our search for affordable coverage on insurers who met our minimum standards for effective coverage, dependable service and financial strength.
 Find out which companies provide the best cheap home insurance, or compare your local options with the tool above.

-As with insurance in general, it can be difficult to see the value of homeowners insurance as long as everything is going well.
-However, getting by with the bare minimum coverage might not provide you with enough protection from the financial fallout of an accident or disaster.
-We compared quotes from a selection of companies in order to help you find home insurance that's not only affordable but also effective.
+When everything is going well, it can be difficult to see the value of homeowners insurance — but in the event of an accident or disaster, you'll want reliable service and sufficient coverage to recover your losses.
+We compared quotes from a selection of companies to help you find home insurance that's not only affordable but also effective.

 Cheapest insurer for most homeowners: Travelers

 We aren't claiming that Travelers is the cheapest overall insurer in each state — simply that it's the most affordable option among the insurers we found were available in every state.
-There are hundreds of local insurers that may be able to give you a better rate in any given scenario.
+You may be able to find cheaper rates from a local provider in your state or region.

 Ultimately, we find that Travelers home insurance is the best place to start comparing rates for your policy, but it shouldn't be the only insurer you check.
 Other large insurers — or even local companies — might offer both a decent rate and solid service.